hnfdm/aztec-sh/README.md

 ### 🚀 Register as Validator

-**You may see an error like `ValidatorQuotaFilledUntil` when trying to register as a validator, which means the daily quota has been reached—convert the provided Unix timestamp to local time to know when you can try again to register as Validator.**

 - Replace `SEPOLIA-RPC-URL` , `YOUR-PRIVATE-KEY` , `YOUR-VALIDATOR-ADDRESS` with actual value and then execute this command
 ```
 aztec add-l1-validator \